nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Format conversion
 ~~~~~~~~~~~~~~~~~

-NVDLA supports INT8/INT16/FP16 precisions, lower precision delivers high
+NVDLA supports INT8, INT16, and FP16 precisions.
+Lower precision delivers higher
-performance while higher precision gives better inference results.
+performance, while higher precision provides better inference results.

-It’s possible that software need to different precision on different
+It’s possible that software requires different precision for different
 hardware layers thus precision conversion is necessary.

-SDP is responsible for precision conversion, the supported conversions
+SDP is responsible for precision conversion.
+The supported conversions
-in one hardware layer are listed in :numref:`tab_precision_conversion_sdp` precision conversion for
+in one hardware layer are listed in :numref:`tab_precision_conversion_sdp`, "precision conversion for
-SDP layer (offline).
-If SDP plays with CC, the supported format
+SDP layer (offline)".
+If SDP sources data from the convolution core,
-conversion is listed in :numref:`tab_precision_conversion_conv`.
+the supported format conversion is listed in :numref:`tab_precision_conversion_conv`.

-The precision conversion and normal SDP function are irrelevant, which
+Precision conversion and normal SDP function are independent, which
 means SDP is able to do conversion and operation (e.g.: Bias addition,
 BatchNorm, EW, etc) at the same time.

 Comparison
 ~~~~~~~~~~

-Comparison mode in SDP_Y takes 2 inputs then compare them.
-If any element in those input data cube mismatch, it will be updated to status register after HWL done.
+Comparison mode in SDP_Y takes 2 inputs then compares them.
+If any element pair from the input data cubes mismatches, a status register is updated after the hardware layer is complete.

-In order to save bandwidth, there won’t be any output write to external memory for comparison mode.
+To save bandwidth, there won’t be any output write to external memory in comparison mode.

 Function Description
 ~~~~~~~~~~~~~~~~~~~~

-Following diagram shows internal blocks of point processing sub-unit and
+Following diagram shows the internal blocks of the point processing sub-unit and
 connections to other sub-units.

 .. _fig_image33_sdp: